man0j-012/MMO/README.md

 - **CMake** build, **Docker** image, **Docker Swarm** stack
 - **Load generator** to hit 1000s of lightweight simulated clients (threads or async)

-> Goal: Give you a minimal, *buildable* baseline that matches your resume bullets and lets you iterate.

 ---